 Cost Considerations

 Halogen-free cables carry a higher price tag than standard PVC wires.
-The raw materials and manufacturing process for HF insulations are costlier.
+The raw materials and manufacturing process for HF insulation are costlier.
 One supplier notes that “LSZH cables are generally more expensive” than PVC.
 Many buyers view this as an investment in safety.
-The extra cost comes with built-in protection: less smoke, fewer toxins, and better fire performance.
+The extra cost comes with built-in protection, including reduced smoke, fewer toxins, and improved fire performance.
 Safety benefits often justify the higher expense in sensitive facilities (data centers, hospitals, or military installations).
-Standard PVC wiring is cheaper and widely available, making it cost-effective for general applications where extreme fire safety is less critical.
+Standard PVC wiring is less expensive and widely available, making it cost-effective for general applications where extreme fire safety is not a primary concern.

 Industry Standards and Compliance